Illustration by Sheree Domingo

 Châteauneuf-du-Pape (French wine)

-Amber Urban of the Schnitzel Haus in Brooklyn shares the hardest items to pronounce on their German menu:
+Amber Urban of the Schnitzel Haus in Brooklyn shares the hardest to pronounce food items on their German menu:

 Schweinshaxe (pork shanks)